Gesee-y/Cruise.jl/docs/Plugins/index.md

 You should be seeing our plugin merrily doing it's job and printing numbers Since we are in Julia, you can create these plugin at runtime, add them or remove them at your will!

-By default, any error occurring during a node update will stop the program.
+By default, any error occurring during a node update will be catched and the node will have his status set to `PLUGIN_ERR`.

-So you have to use `try`/`catch` to prevent these, set the plugin status and last encountered error.
+## Worflow

+When making a plugin, it's better to do it as a package.
+Users will be able to install easily and manage the binary size.
+You can then specify in you `project.toml` the other plugins yours need.

 ## Advanced Features